-I'm a London-based remote UX/UI Designer, currently looking for junior to mid level design positions.
-I’m interested in ethical humane technology design and how society could benefit from more responsibly designed products and experiences.
+I'm a London-based UX/UI Designer, currently designing the transition to renewable energy at myenergi.
+I’m also interested in ethical technology design and how society could benefit from more responsibly designed products and experiences.

-Second, I made a podcast series following a group of care-experienced young people, who were using a design thinking process to improve the care system - specifically, reducing loneliness and isolation among those within it.
-Using things like ideation, design sprints and prototyping, they produced a set of recommendations for the Government - who have essentially designed something (the care system) without ever speaking to a user (the young people in it).
-This project made painfully clear the dangers of what happens when that’s done.
+I also made a podcast series following a group of care-experienced young people, who were using a design thinking process to improve the care system - specifically, reducing loneliness and isolation among those within it.
+Using things like ideation, design sprints and prototyping, they produced a set of recommendations for the Government - who essentially designed a service (the care system) without ever speaking to a user (the young people in it).
+This project made painfully clear the frustrations of what happens when that’s done.

 New notepads, black coffee, documentaries, discovering new music, walking with a podcast, popcorn at the cinema, Wikipedia, boxing, fresh watermelon, talking to weird people, pub gardens, the smell of a new city.